What Does Full Coverage Car Insurance Cover?

 Amounts Above Actual Cash Value

-If your car is totaled, your insurer pays what the car was worth at the time of loss — not what you paid or what a replacement costs new.
-New car replacement coverage is an endorsement that bridges this gap for newer vehicles.
+If your car is totaled, your insurer pays what the car was worth at the time of the loss, not what you paid or what a replacement costs today.
+New car replacement coverage is an add-on that bridges this gap for newer vehicles.

-Here's how full coverage responds to a real claim.
-You're driving on a rainy highway when your car hydroplanes and strikes a guardrail, then slides into another vehicle.
-Your deductible applies separately to collision and comprehensive claims.
-A $500 deductible means you pay the first $500 of each covered claim; your insurer pays the rest up to your car’s actual cash value.
+Here's what a real claim looks like.
+You're driving on a rainy highway and your car hydroplanes into a guardrail, then slides into another vehicle.
+With a $500 deductible, you pay the first $500 and your insurer pays the rest up to your car's actual cash value.

 Do You Need Full Coverage?

-The lender requirement is straightforward: if you’re financing or leasing, full coverage isn’t optional.
+If you're financing or leasing your car, full coverage isn't optional.
 Your lender requires it to protect their collateral.
 Dropping collision or comprehensive while you have an outstanding loan violates your financing agreement.
-For more on matching coverage to your situation, see how much coverage you need.
+Our guide on insuring a financed car covers what lenders require.

 State Minimum Liability Only